 We believe in a culture of inclusion that encourages relationships and interactions among people of different backgrounds, a culture that enhances human dignity, actively diminishes prejudice and discrimination and improves the quality of life for everyone in our community.

 The M.A. program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).
-Upon completion of the master’s degree program, graduates will meet the academic and clinical requirements for the Certificate of Clinical Competence in speech-language pathology from ASHA and the Ohio Board of Speech-Language Pathology and Audiology.
+Upon completion of the master’s degree program, graduates will meet the academic and clinical requirements to be eligible for the Certificate of Clinical Competence in speech-language pathology from ASHA and the Ohio Board of Speech-Language Pathology and Audiology.

 Students are required to complete a minimum of 44 credit hours of graduate coursework (and maintain a 3.0 GPA for those courses) and 375 clock hours of supervised clinical practicum as residential, full time students over 5 semesters.
 In addition, they must satisfactorily pass written and oral examinations or complete a master’s thesis.
 Students who select the written and oral examination option are required to complete a meta-analysis project.
 Students who select the thesis option must enroll in six hours of thesis credit and pass an oral defense of their thesis.